Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
 - BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX (Alban): Bug in the creation of the library image for some group (for example 4728-1)
+- BUGFIX (Alban): If you do a flex move on a hinged set with other elements (for example 4728-1), only the flex part are selected, so you can split the set without ungrouping it

 Bug fixed in 1.7.1.0:
 - NEW FEATURE (cimddwc): A shortcut key to bring the selection to front or send it to back (page up/page down by default)